Artistic Director

 AJ Bernal, Horn

-AJ Bernal is a freelance horn player and piano technician based in Carbondale, IL.
-He currently serves as second horn for CityMusic, Cleveland and the Paducah Symphony Orchestra where he has had the opportunity to work with premiere performers from across the country.
-Since moving to Carbondale last summer, AJ began Maroon Resonance, Southern Illinois’s newest music non-profit organization.
-This has kept AJ active in chamber music, presenting four chamber recitals in addition to his orchestral duties.
-In 2023, AJ had his international debut as a soloist at the International Horn Symposium in Montréal where he performed a rediscovered work by Costa Rican composer Fulvio Villalobos-Sandoval.
-AJ holds a D.M.A. and Certificate in Music Theory Pedagogy from the University of Kentucky (‘24), an M.M. from Southern Illinois University (‘21), a B.M.E. from Indiana State University (‘18) and recently earned a certificate in piano tuning and repair from the Piano Technician’s Academy.
-AJ is excited to be back for his sixth Southern Illinois Music Festival!
+Dr. AJ Bernal is a freelance horn player and piano technician based in Carbondale, IL.
+He currently performs with the Paducah Symphony Orchestra and The Jackson Symphony Orchestra following his tenure with CityMusic, Cleveland.
+Since returning to Carbondale in 2024, Dr. Bernal founded Maroon Resonance, a 501c3 not-for-profit that promotes quality music education and performance in the Southern Illinois region.
+In September 2025, he and the organization launched the Maroon Resonance Music Academy, offering affordable private music lessons for students and adults.
+In 2023, Dr. Bernal had his international debut as a soloist at the International Horn Symposium in Montréal where he performed a rediscovered work by Costa Rican composer Fulvio Villalobos-Sandoval.
+Dr. Bernal holds a D.M.A. and Certificate in Music Theory Pedagogy from the University of Kentucky (‘24), an M.M. from Southern Illinois University (‘21), and a B.M.E. from Indiana State University (‘18).

 Ben Carter, Viola